KonsKons26/sub-cut/README.md

 # sub-cut

-Tool to find proteases that cut the provided substrate.
+Tool to find which proteases cut a substrate based on sequence

 ## Descreption